Carrie-Anne Moss: Career

-1990's and breakthrough
+1990s and breakthrough

 While living in Spain, Moss obtained a role as Tara, the clerk to Judge Nicholas Marshall in the drama series Dark Justice, her first television appearance.
 She moved from Barcelona to Los Angeles with the series in 1992.
 Moss left Dark Justice before the series' third and final season and was replaced by Elisa Heinsohn as Samantha "Sam" Collins.
 She enrolled at the American Academy of Dramatic Arts in Pasadena upon her return, and she subsequently starred in Fox's primetime soap opera Models Inc., a spin-off of Melrose Place, as a model.
 The series was cancelled in July 1995.
-She headlined a short-lived made-in-Canada series entitled Matrix.
+She headlined a short-lived made-in-Canada series titled Matrix.
 For most of the 1990s, she appeared in several television series such as Street Justice, Baywatch, F/X: The Series, and Due South, for which she scored a nomination for the Gemini Award for Best Guest Actress in a Drama.
 Many of her film roles in the decade were in B movies, including Flashfire (1994), The Soft Kill (1994), Tough Guy (1994), Lethal Tender (1996), Sabotage (1996), and The Secret Life of Algernon (1997).

 Her breakthrough role came when she played Trinity in the science-fiction thriller The Matrix (1999).
 Her role demanded extreme acrobatic actions, and she underwent a three-hour physical test during casting.
 The film grossed over US$460 million worldwide and was highly acclaimed by critics, some of whom have considered it one of the greatest science-fiction films ever made.
 Moss asserted that prior to being cast in The Matrix, she had "no career".
 It launched Moss into international recognition and transformed her career; in a New York Daily News interview, she stated, "The Matrix gave me so many opportunities.
 Everything I've done since then has been because of that experience.
 It gave me so much."
 Moss was nominated for a Saturn Award for Best Actress, and for the MTV Movie Award for Breakthrough Female Performance.